-The following table presents fees for professional audit services rendered by Ernst & Young LLP for the audit of our annual financial statements for the fiscal years ended December 31, 2015 and December 31, 2014, and fees billed for other services rendered by Ernst & Young LLP during those periods.
+The following table presents fees for professional audit services rendered by Ernst & Young LLP for the audit of our annual financial statements for the fiscal years ended December 31, 2016 and December 31, 2015, and fees billed for other services rendered by Ernst & Young LLP during those periods.

-Type of Fee 2 015 2014
+Type of Fee 2016 2015

-Audit Fees (1) \$ 588,357 \$ 506,039
+Audit Fees (1) \$ 571,172 \$ 588,357

-Audit-Related Fees (2) 6,654 25,525
+Audit-Related Fees (2) 7,500 6,654

-Tax Fees (3) 15,000 10,000
+Tax Fees (3) - 15,000

-All Other Fees (4)

-Total \$ 610,011 \$ 541,564
+Total \$ 578,672 \$ 610,011

 - (1) Audit Fees consist of fees billed for professional services performed by Ernst & Young LLP, including out-of-pocket expenses.
-The amounts presented relate to the audit of our annual financial statements, review of our quarterly financial statements and our registration statements, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees for professional services performed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit of our annual financial statements and are not reported as Audit Fees, including out-of-pocket expenses. - (3) Tax Fees consist of fees for professional services performed by Ernst & Young LLP with respect to an Internal Revenue Code, or the Code, Section 382 study and general tax advice and planning. - (4) All Other Fees consist of fees billed in the indicated year for other permissible work performed by Ernst & Young LLP that is not included within the above category descriptions.
+The amounts presented relate to the audit of our annual financial statements, review of our quarterly financial statements and our registration statements, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees for professional services performed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit of our annual financial statements and are not reported as Audit Fees, including out-of-pocket expenses. - (3) Tax Fees consist of fees for professional services performed by Ernst & Young LLP with respect to an Internal Revenue Code, or the Code, Section 382 study and general tax advice and planning.